 All you have to do is cook the maple syrup and blueberries for 15 minutes.
 That’s it.
+And add some vanilla and salt!
 No straining and no fussy methods.

 So the next time you want to make something special and you need to do it quickly, here you go!
 I imagine it would work with other types of fruit but I can’t think of any that go as well with maple syrup as blueberries do.

 Blueberry Maple Syrup Sauce

 - Prep Time:

 - 2 cups (300 grams) blueberries

 - 1 1/2 teaspoons vanilla extract

 - In a medium saucepan, cook the blueberries and maple syrup over medium heat.
 The blueberries will pop and get very soft, so be careful with stirring.

 - Stir every now and then, cooking about 15 minutes, until the sauce has thickened.
 Stir in the vanilla and salt.
 Let cool for 5 minutes before serving.
 It'll firm up like jam once cooled, so reheat, if desired.

 - Store in the fridge and reheat before serving.